virgili0/Virgilio/content/purgatorio/fundamentals/jupyter-notebook.md

 - Cover the basics of installing Jupyter and creating your first notebook
 - Delve deeper and learn all the important terminology
 - Explore how easily notebooks can be shared and published online.
-Indeed, the tutorial _is a Jupyter Notebook!_ Everything here was written in the Jupyter Notebook environment, though you are viewing it in a read-only form.
+Indeed, the tutorial _is a Jupyter Notebook!_ Everything here was written in the Jupyter Notebook environment, though you are viewing it in a read-only form

 Once you're done with this tutorial, you _have the option_ to dive deeper and follow this one: